uwo-o/Project-Omega-II/README.md

 ----

-## HOW TO CREATE A EXECUTABLE PROGRAM?
+## HOW TO CREATE AN EXECUTABLE PROGRAM?

 In firs step install the package: